IMF: Greece making progress but must do more on taxes

 "Decisive corrective actions are needed in each of these areas to promote an early supply response and achieve a more balanced distribution of the burden of adjustment," the IMF said after its visit.
 "The mission welcomes that the government is refocusing its program in recognition of these problems."

-Measures to cut Greece's budget deficit and make its economy more competitive are key conditions of its 240 billion euro bailout from the European Union and the IMF.
+Measures to cut Greece's budget deficit and make its economy more competitive are key conditions of its 240 billion euro ($314 billion) bailout from the European Union and the IMF.

 But tax evasion is endemic in Greece, making it more difficult for the government to shore up its finances and denting support for the pro-bailout ruling coalition.